 Are you planning a Seattle family vacation but aren’t sure how to get from Seattle Center to Pike Place Market?
 As a local Seattle mom, I’ll share my personal experience of riding the Seattle Monorail with kids!

-This guide to riding the Seattle Center Monorail with kids contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This guide to riding the Seattle Center Monorail with kids was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Have you heard about the Seattle Center Monorail?

 My kids LOVE riding on it from Seattle Center to Westlake Center.
 It’s the perfect way addition to any family adventure in Seattle!